 - Diagnostic tests should be done as suggested.

-- Inform your doctor of all your medical history along with current medication and allergies.
+- Tell your doctor about your medical history, as well as your current medications and allergies.

-- The doctor will review the tests and discuss the best solution with you.
+- The doctor will observe the tests and suggest the most appropriate solution for you.

-- Any medications given should be taken with small sips of water.
+- Any medication you’re given should be taken with small sips of water.

-- You will be given general anaesthesia, so this will make you fall asleep and you will not feel any pain.
+- You will be given general anesthesia, so this will make you fall asleep and you will not feel any pain.

 - The surgery will take at least an hour.

-- If an Autograft is to be done, your hip area will be prepared for a graft along with preparing your neck.
+- If an Autograft is to be done, your hip area will be prepared for graft along with organizing your neck.

 - An incision is made either on the left or right side of your neck.

-- The muscles, organs and tissues in the neck are moved aside to have a clear view of the bony vertebrae and disc.
+- The neck’s muscles, organs, and tissues are moved aside to have a clear view of the bony vertebrae and disc.

-- With a fluoroscope, the surgeon locates the damaged disc and the areas around it are separated.
+- By using a fluoroscope, the surgeon finds the damaged disc and separates the affected areas.

-- The surgeon then makes a cut and removes the damaged disc along with the ligament and any disc material that presses the spinal nerves.
+- The surgeon then cuts and removes the damaged disc along with the ligament and any disc material that presses the spinal nerves.

-- Bone spurs pressing the nerve roots are removed and drilling is made to make more room for the nerves to exit the spinal canal.
+- Bone spurs pressing on the nerve roots are removed and drilling is made into the spinal canal.

-- The open disc space is prepared for a bone graft fusion reinforced with metal plates and screws.
+- Open disc space is prepared for a bone graft fusion bolstered with metal plates and screws.

-- An X-Ray will be done to verify the position of the graft, plates and screws.
+- An X-ray is done to confirm the location of the graft, plates, and screws.

-- After checking, the surgeon places the muscles and organs back to their place.
+- After checking, the surgeon places the muscles and organs back in their place.

-- The incision is closed and dressing is applied.
+- The cut is closed and a bandage is used.

-- You will stay in the hospital for at least a night depending on your recovery and complications.
+- Depending on your recovery and complications, you will stay in the hospital for at least a night.

-- If you had an autograft, you will feel more pain in your hip area than your neck.
+- If you have autograft, you will experience more pain in your hip region than in your neck.

 - Pain medications will be administered to you.

-- Drink lots of water as pain medication can result in constipation.
+- Drinking lots of water as pain medication can result in constipation.

 - You may need to wear a cervical collar or brace.

-- You will need to avoid bending your head forward or backward.
+- You are not allowed to bend your head forward or backward.

 Risks and Complications